Raise the Red Lantern: Plot

-The film is set in 1920s Republican era.
-Nineteen-year-old Songlian (played by Gong Li), an educated woman whose father has recently died and left the family bankrupt, is forced by her stepmother to marry into the wealthy Chen family, becoming the fourth concubine or, as she is referred to, the Fourth Mistress (Sì Tàitai) of the household.
-Arriving at the palatial abode, she is at first treated like royalty, receiving sensuous foot massages and brightly lit red lanterns, as well as a visit from her husband, Master Chen (Ma Jingwu), the master of the house, whose face is never clearly shown.
+The film is set in Republican China during the 1920s.
+Nineteen-year-old Songlian (Gong Li), an educated woman whose father has recently died and left the family bankrupt, is forced by her stepmother to marry into the wealthy Chen family, becoming the fourth wife or, as she is referred to, the Fourth Mistress (Sì Tàitai) of the household.
+Arriving at the abode, she is at first treated like royalty, receiving foot massages and brightly lit red lanterns, as well as a visit from her husband, Master Chen (Ma Jingwu), the master of the house, whose face is never clearly shown.

-Songlian soon discovers, however, that not all the concubines in the household receive the same luxurious treatment.
-In fact, the master decides on a daily basis the concubine with whom he will spend the night; whomever he chooses gets her lanterns lit, receives the foot massage, gets her choice of menu items at mealtime, and gets the most attention and respect from the servants.
-Pitted in constant competition against each other, the three concubines are continually vying for their husband's attention and affections.
+Songlian soon discovers, however, that this luxurious treatment is not a given.
+The master decides on a daily basis which wife he will spend the night with; whomever he chooses gets her lanterns lit, receives the foot massage, gets her choice of menu items at mealtime, and gets the most attention and respect from the servants.

-The First Mistress, Yuru (Jin Shuyuan), appears to be nearly as old as the master himself.
-Having borne a son decades earlier, she seems resigned to live out her life as forgotten, always passed over in favor of the younger concubines.
-The Second Mistress, Zhuoyun (Zhuóyún, Cao Cuifen), befriends Songlian, complimenting her youth and beauty, and giving her expensive silk as a gift; she also warns her about the Third Mistress, Meishan (Méishan, He Saifei), a former opera singer who is spoiled and who becomes unable to cope with no longer being the youngest and most favored of the master's playthings.
-As time passes, though, Songlian learns that it is really Zhuoyun, the Second Mistress, who is not to be trusted; she is subsequently described as having the face of the Buddha, yet possessing the heart of a scorpion.
-She also has to deal with her personal maid, Yan'er (Yàn'ér, played by Kong Lin), who hates her and dreams of being a concubine after a few brief flings with the Master.
+The First Mistress, Yuru (Jin Shuyuan), appears to be about as old as the master himself.
+Having borne a son decades earlier, she appears firm and rigid.
+The Second Mistress, Zhuoyun (Zhuóyún, Cao Cuifen), befriends Songlian, complimenting her youth and beauty, and giving her expensive silk as a gift; she also warns her about the Third Mistress, Meishan (Méishan, He Saifei), a former opera singer who is spoiled and seems unable to cope with no longer being the youngest and most favored.
+Meishan is aloof and cold towards Songlian.

+Songlian also has to deal with her personal maid, Yan'er (Yàn'ér, played by Kong Lin), who resents her.
+Songlian catches Yan'er fooling around with the Master in her bed.

+Songlian later on meets the grown son of First Mistress while he is playing the flute.
+She searches for her own flute, a memento from her deceased father, and finds that it has gone missing.
+While searching for the lost flute, she discovers that Yan'er has red lanterns concealed in her room, which is forbidden.
+She has also been concealing a curse charm with Songlian's name on it.
+Songlian promises not to tell anyone if Yan'er reveals who had written Songlian's name for her, and Yan'er reveals it to be Zhuoyun.